tenkun0317/Resource-Calculator/README.md

 For example, in the case of `Wooden Pickaxe`, the product name is `Wooden Pickaxe`, the input materials are three `Planks` and two `Stick`, and the output product is one `Wooden Pickaxe`.
 You may have any number of both inputs and outputs.

+Preferably, the product name and the first output product should be the same.

 ## Features to be added
 - Reverse lookup from finished product